Thinking about Evolution & Economics and Some Notes on the Natural Selection of Ideas

 'Understand more about the whole story of the Iron Age farmers of the Berkshire Downs, their tale is important because the history of this small island off the shore of Europe became World history, its speech became world speech, and, perhaps more important, its social and economic experience also became that of the rest of the world’.
 Michael Woods - A Search for the Roots of England.

-The heart of the story is the inherited evolution of cooperation -
+The heart of the story is the inherited evolution of cooperative folk -

 tort laws protecting individual freedoms

-economic institutions which encourage specialisation & scale in trade and technological innovation
+economic institutions which encourage synergies of specialisation & scale in trade and technological innovation

-enabling liberal democracies as cost effective alternatives to bloody violence –
+liberal democratic institutions as cost effective alternatives to bloody violence and crowd trouble –

 It can be interpreted as an ongoing discovery & accumulation process; bottom up cooperative survival synergies enable Joe Sixpack and his mates to respond to the top down impositions by Bishops, Princes, Generals and bureaucratic majorities.
 The evidence can be traced as a continuous 'golden thread' ... not a Panglossian escalator to a pinnacle ... but rather an unfolding of cultural institutions which survive better than alternatives at particular times and places ...
 John F Kennedy summed it up -